 The Top 10 Family Friendly Hotels In Dublin

 As a European, I’ll admit that it can be hard to vacation around the continent with kids.
 Most countries in the EU have their own languages, as well as having narrow “stroller-wrecking” streets, seasonal crowding, and cultural differences for catering to children.
 At the same time though, it doesn’t mean you have to become a martyr for parenthood while abroad.
-There are many ways to make family vacations as much about you, as the kids.
+There are many ways to make family vacations as much about you, like the kids.
 Starting here.
 This guide gives ten well-researched hotels in Ireland that are faithful to the family market.
 As we’re on the topic, feel free to further check out our top things to do in Dublin.
 Most of the activities on this list are child-focused.
 Now, let’s crack on!

 10. The Westbury Hotel

 €€€ | 5 Star | Luxury Hotel | Classic Design | Tepees for Kids | Grafton Street

 The Westbury is a glamorous and centrally located hotel.
 Typically, the hotel attracts business tycoons, luxury shoppers, and socialites, but it’s also surprisingly child friendly.
 Elaborating on that, you have babysitting services, adjoining suites, complimentary baby cots, and extra rollaway beds for children up to the age of twelve.
 You can even request a child’s tepee for your stay.